 Pursuant to section 10(4) of the Cartel Act, any undertaking whose legal or economic interests might be affected by the planned concentration may, within 14 days of the publication of the merger (on the FCA's website), submit a written comment.
 Although the submitting undertaking has no right to have its comment taken into consideration, such submissions serve as an additional source of information for the official parties.
 In Phase II cases, further comments may be submitted without any formal deadline to be observed.
 However, ‘last-minute submissions' only have a small chance of being considered by the Cartel Court.

 If an in-depth examination is requested, the Cartel Court must, within five months, assess whether the proposed concentration will create or strengthen a dominant position in the relevant market (the concept of substantial lessening of effective competition known from the EC Merger Regulation is not the substantive test in Austria).
-Since the amendment, Phase II may also be extended upon request by the notifying parties from five to six months.
+Phase II may also be extended upon request by the notifying parties from five to six months.
 Unlike Phase I, the proposal does not set any limit to such extension (provided it is timely applied for).
 If the outcome of the in-depth examination is that the merger is expected to create or strengthen a dominant position, the Cartel Court must either prohibit the concentration or grant clearance on special grounds.

 Clearance on special grounds will be granted if it can be established that the concentration will improve competition in the market in such a way that the advantages outweigh the disadvantages of the creation or strengthening of a dominant position, or if the concentration is indispensable to the international competitiveness of the undertakings concerned and justifiable on macroeconomic grounds.